Pete Moore (below), an original member of The Miracles, passed away Nov. 19, 2017. Our friend will be missed.

 The Grammy Museum pays tribute to Legends of Motown: Celebrating The Miracles —

-The prestigious Grammy Museum continues to explore the matchless legacy and limitless influence of Motown Records by unveiling of Legends Of Motown: Celebrating The Miracles.
+The prestigious Grammy Museum continues to explore the matchless legacy and limitless influence of Motown Records by the unveiling of Legends Of Motown: Celebrating The Miracles.

 WARREN “PETE” MOORE PRESENTS